jupihes/MAPS-clean-up/README.md

 # MAPS-clean-up
-sharinig on MAPS clean up
+Sharinig on MAPS clean up scripts

+- Sample on payload cleaning and pivot for 2G, 3G and 4G.